CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 5. On the Migration Wizard **Select source** tab, enter the following:

-   - **Source SQL Server instance name**: Enter the IP address of your **LEGACYSQL2008 VM** that you copied into a text editor in the previous task.
-For example, `40.65.112.26`.
+   - **Source SQL Server instance name**: Enter the IP address of your LEGACYSQL2008 VM that you copied into a text editor in the previous task.
+For example, `10.0.236.0`.
    - **Authentication type**: Select SQL Authentication.
    - **Username**: Enter `DemoUser`
    - **Password**: Enter `Password.1234567890`